slapec/yaat/README.md

     `rows` contains every result rows. `id` field should be unique for each row (so you should use some primary key here). `values` contains the actual row cells.

-    `pages` object contains previous, current and next page labels. `key` is used as page offset (passed to `$scope.loadPage()`) and `value` is its rendered value.
+    `pages.list` object contains pages as list. `key` is used as page offset (passed to `$scope.loadPage()`) and `value` is its rendered value.
+    `pages.current` is the index of the current page in the `pages.list` list.
+It is rendered non-clickable.

 -   `offset`